 Applying CBD topically will certainly not result in a dog overdose of CBD but you will have to watch for any skin irritation or rashes.
 CBD oil will also not likely result in a dog overdose of CBD since CBD oil processes through the entire system and very little is actually absorbed into the body, which is the benefit of choosing a water soluble CBD like Calm and Relieve Plus but with a CBD oil you should consult your vet for any possible drug interaction issues.

 While it is very easy to add CBD to your pet’s wellness routine so that they enjoy all of the benefits of CBD, it is recommended to start slow and watch your pet carefully.
-It is best to watch your pet’s behavior contrasted with their behavior before you give them CBD to track if they have any adverse reactions, which are extremely rare with high quality CBD from hemp like Calm and Relieve Plus CBD from hemp sprays.
+It is best to watch your pet’s behavior contrasted with their behavior before you give them CBD to track if they have any adverse reactions, which are extremely rare.
+This is especially true with high quality CBD from hemp like Calm and Relieve Plus CBD from hemp sprays.

 500 ML of CBD for a dog is a lot, the general rule of thumb is .2 mg of CBD per kg (2.2pounds) of bodyweight but it depends also on the type of CBD you use and if you are using CBD for general wellness or targeted relief.
 500 ML is likely too much and in most instances will be an entire bottle.
 It is important to try different doses since CBD will also react to each dog’s body differently.